How to Create Your First Company Expense Policy

 Know the Law

-The first thing you need to do is make sure that you understand the laws and rules around business expenses.
-The IRS and even specific states have laws that may impact your policy.
-Be sure to understand what kind of records you need to keep and for how long.
-Another area to pay close attention to is per diems – laws differ by state for what is considered acceptable rates.
+First and foremost, make sure that you understand the laws and rules around business expenses.
+Get up to speed on the IRS and state laws that may impact your expense policy.
+Be sure to understand what financial and expense records you need to keep and for how long.

 Ask for Input